 - At the age of 7-10 years to prepare for a bone graft which may be needed to fill the gap in the bone under the gum. - When the permanent teeth have erupted (11-13years), treatment may be needed to correct the position of the teeth.
 This usually involves the use of fixed braces. - If upper jaw growth has been less than expected, further fixed brace work may be required at the age of 15-16 years if surgery is planned to correct the position of the jaws.
 Restorative dental care In future, treatment may be necessary to improve the appearance of any unusually shaped teeth.
-If teeth are missing and the resulting space cannot be closed using braces, a bridge, denture or implant can often be used to fill the space.
-Speech and language development In Children born with a bilateral cleft lip and palate During the first few months you will probably be busy sorting out feeding, looking after your baby and coping with surgery.
+If teeth are missing and the resulting space cannot be closed using braces, a bridge or denture or implant can often be used to fill the space.
+Speech and Language Development In Children Born With A Unilateral Cleft Lip and Palate During the first few months you will probably be busy sorting out feeding, looking after your baby and coping with surgery.
 However, even at this early stage your baby will be learning valuable communication skills e.g. making noises and eye contact.
-About half of children born with a cleft palate may have some difficulties developing normal speech and language.
-Your child will be monitored by the cleft speech and language therapy service to support in the development of speech.
-Before surgery Before surgery on the palate your child will find vowels such as 'a', 'ee', 'ah' and nasal sounds 'm' and 'n' easier to make as these sounds do not require the palate to move.
+50% of children born with a cleft palate may not have any difficulties developing normal speech and language however 50% of children may have some difficulties.
+Your child will be monitored by the cleft speech and language therapy service to support them in the development of speech.
+Before Surgery Before your baby has surgery on their palate they will find vowels such as 'a', 'ee', 'ah' and nasal sounds 'm' and 'n' easier to make as these sounds do not require the palate to move.
 What you can do to help All the games you would usually play with your baby will be useful, such as 'peepo' and singing nursery rhymes.
 Also, have babble conversations taking turns making noises.
-Try making silly sounds quietly at the front of your mouth e.g. 'pa,pa,pa', 'fa,fa,fa', 'a,ta,ta'.
-Pause after each one to see if your infant responds or requests the sound again, for example: Infant: 'a,a,a', Infant: 'a,a,a', Parent: 'pa,pa,pa' (pause) Parent: 'pa,pa,pa'' (pause) Infant: "a,a,a or Infant: looks but does not make a sound Parent: 'pa,pa,pa' Parent: 'pa,pa,pa' Try making these sounds part of everyday activities e.g. nappy time or feeding time.
-You could also try making these sounds in front of a mirror.

-Do not be discouraged if your baby does not copy the sounds at this stage as he/she may only be able to make nasal sounds and vowel sounds such as 'm' and 'a'.
+Try making silly sounds quietly at the front of your mouth e.g. "pa,pa,pa", "fa,fa,fa", "ta,ta,ta".
+Pause after each one to see if your infant responds or requests the sound again, for example: Infant: "a,a,a", Infant: "a,a,a", Parent: "pa,pa,pa" (pause)Parent: "pa,pa,pa" (pause) Infant: "a,a,a or Infant: looks but does not make a sound Parent: "pa,pa,pa" Parent: "pa,pa,pa" You do not have to make separate time to make these sounds with your child, try making them each day in everyday activities e.g. nappy time or feeding time.
+You could also try doing these sounds in front of a mirror.
+Do not be discouraged if your baby does not copy the sounds at this stage as they may only be able to make nasal sounds and vowel sounds such as 'm' and 'a'.
 It is important for your child to hear and see you make sounds such as 'p', 'f', 't' and 'sh'.
-A child needs to hear a sound hundreds of times before being able to say it.
+A child needs to hear a sound hundreds of times before they can say it.
 When playing with your child try not to use 'growly' sounds e.g. a roaring lion sound, try to use gentle sounds.
 After surgery Encourage your baby to explore what their new mouth can do.
 Your child may be able to make new sounds e.g. 'b' and 'd'.
 What you can do to help?